-PhD. candidate in Economics (expected May 2014)
+PhD. in Economics (August 2014)

 University of Texas at Dallas

 Behavioral and Experimental Economics

 I am a job market candidate and I am currently available for interviews.
 My research uses experimental economics methods to explore the